pygfx/pygfx/docs/guide.rst

 There are currently two controllers: the :class:`~pygfx.controllers.PanZoomController` is for 2D content or in-plane visualization, and the :class:`~pygfx.controllers.OrbitController` is for 3D content.
+All controllers work with both perspective and orthographic cameras.

 Colors